locize/locize-docs/instrumenting-your-code.md

 ## other options

-### clientside: polyglot, formatjs, react-intl, messageformat, ...
+### clientside: polyglot, formatjs, react-intl, js-lingui, messageformat, ...

 You can use our locizer script to load translations from locize and add them to your i18n framework in the browser: